-Self Evaluation of Directors
+Self-Evaluation of Directors

-The Board of Directors arranged an annual self-evaluation session for both individual and group evaluation to permit the Directors to reconsider the past works, problems, and difficulties that each faced during the past year to understand the need to improve or correct to increase the work performance by evaluation the result of work in aggregate view, by using evaluation guidelines recommended by the Stock Exchange of Thailand, but readjusted the format slightly to best suit the Company's business environment and use the evaluation result - in chart format - to review and revise, so as to increase work efficiency.
+The Board of Directors arranged an annual self-evaluation session for individual, group, and sub-committees evaluation to permit the Directors to reconsider the past works, problems, and difficulties that each faced during the past year to understand the need to improve or correct to increase the work performance by evaluation the result of work in aggregate view, by using evaluation guidelines recommended by the Stock Exchange of Thailand, but readjusted the format slightly to best suit the Company's business environment and use the evaluation result - in chart format - to review and revise, so as to increase work efficiency.

-With this, The assessment as referred to 6 topics, such as the structure and qualifications of the Board of Directors, duty and responsibility of the Board of Directors, the Board of Directors' meeting, performance of Directors, relationships with the management, self development of Directors and management development.
+With this, The assessment as referred to 6 topics, such as the structure and qualifications of the Board of Directors, duty and responsibility of the Board of Directors, the Board of Directors' meeting, performance of Directors, relationships with the management, self-development of Directors and management development.
 The score result from assessment of the Board of Directors can be divided in 5 levels, score of 5 = Excellent, 4 = good, 3 = standard, 2 = adequate, 1 = severely needed improvement.

-- The overall evaluation of the Company's directors received the average score of 4.78 out 5, which is considered to be in a Excellent level. - The individual (self) evaluation of the directors received the average acore of 4.69 out of 5, which is considered to be in a Excellent level.
+- The overall evaluation of the Company's directors received the average score of 4.70 out 5, which is considered to be in a Excellent level. - The evaluation of the Audit Committees received the average score of 4.47 out of 5, which is considered to be in a Excellent level. - The evaluation of the Recruitment and Remuneration Committees received the average score of 4.92 out of 5, which is considered to be in a Excellent level. - The individual (self) evaluation of the directors received the average acore of 4.63 out of 5, which is considered to be in a Excellent level.

 In addition, the Board of Directors requires all managing directors to evaluate themselves to compare with the result of operation, whereby the Board of Directors evaluate in the evaluation form which the Board of Directors has revised to suit the Company business.
-The Board of Directors has assigned the duty to the Chairman of the Board to announce the result of evaluation to the managing director of the company and the Board of Directors
+The Board of Directors has assigned the duty to the Chairman of the Board to announce the result of evaluation to the managing director of the company and the Board of Directors.